Gomezj1907/WC-2022-Predictions/README.md

 pip install -r requirements.txt

 This command will install all the required Python libraries listed in the requirements.txt file.
 Make sure you have Python and pip installed on your system before executing this command.

+## Contributing

+Contributions to this project are welcome!
+If you have ideas for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.
+For major changes, please open an issue first to discuss the proposed changes.

+## License
+This project is licensed under the MIT License.
+You can find the full text of the license in the [LICENSE](LICENSE) file included in this repository.
+The MIT License is a permissive license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+It is provided "as is", without warranty of any kind, express or implied.

+By contributing to this project, you agree to license your contributions under the terms of the MIT License.